The International Arbitration Review: Austria

 Outlook and conclusions

 The amendment of the Arbitration Act in 2013 and the revision of the Vienna Rules in 2018 demonstrate that Austria and its arbitration community constantly observe trends in international arbitration and improve the legal framework where necessary.
 These efforts are supported by the jurisprudence, particularly since the Supreme Court has established a special chamber that rules on all matters relating to setting aside claims and the composition of arbitral tribunals.
 The Supreme Court also regularly makes reference to international arbitration standards such as, for instance, the IBA Guidelines on Conflicts of Interest in International Arbitration.
 These overall developments should enable cost and time-efficient arbitral proceedings and related state court proceedings, both in compliance with international standards and the requirements under the rules of law.
-Austria (and in particular Vienna) is thus considered to be a regional arbitration hub with a strong focus on countries in the CEE and SEE regions.
+Austria (and in particular Vienna) is thus considered to be a regional arbitration hub with a strong focus on countries in the Central and Eastern European (CEE) and Southeastern European (SEE) regions.

-1 Venus Valentina Wong is counsel and Alexander Zollner is a senior associate at Wolf Theiss Attorneys-at-Law.
+1 Venus Valentina Wong is a counsel and Alexander Zollner is a counsel at Wolf Theiss.

 2 Federal Law Gazette I 2006/7.